Bar in London, United Kingdom

 Who Should Book The Albion

-The Albion at 10 Thornhill Road in Islington is the kind of neighbourhood pub that works leading for low-key special occasions: a birthday dinner with a small group, an unhurried date, or a Sunday afternoon when you want somewhere with character rather than a chain.
+The Albion at 10 Thornhill Road in Islington is the kind of neighbourhood pub that works well for low-key special occasions: a birthday dinner with a small group, an unhurried date, or a Sunday afternoon when you want somewhere with character rather than a chain.
 If you are after a high-concept cocktail bar or a destination spirits program, look elsewhere.
 If you want a proper North London local with enough warmth and personality to make a celebration feel right without the formality of a restaurant booking, The Albion fits.

 Atmosphere and Timing